Addison County Property Taxes

 The median home value in Addison County, Vermont is $333,700, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in Vermont?
+How does Addison County rank for property taxes in Vermont?

 Counties with Similar Tax Rates